BenYahMin/NLP-Fraud-Detection-OOP/README.md

 ## How to Run
 Ensure you have the fake_job_postings.csv in the root directory.

-Install dependencies: pip install pandas scikit-learn.
+Install dependencies: from the requirements.txt

 Run the main script: